 The next standalone book in my contemporary New Adult series,

-This is how I picture Levi.
+This is how I picture Elliot.

 Gah.
 I am seriously in love with him!